bradcar/MicroPython_BMPxxx/README.md

   * altitude measurements may be way off if you do not set sea level to the nearest local known sea level pressure at the current time.
 Even at 360 feet (111m), altitudes can be off by 1500 feet (500m) depending on the weather.
 * Various error checks.

+## Getting Started - Installing
+This driver has three required files: __init__.py, bmp58x.py, and i2c_helpers.py.
+All three must be copied to the board (/ or /lib) in order for it to work.

 ## Sample Usage
 Required Imports:
 ```